mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - `reflect`\
   This provides types and functions that support using reflection to work with types determined at run-time.
+  This package will be described in more detail in a future article on reflection in Go.
 - `regexp`\
   This provides functions that perform regular expression searches.
+  This package is described in more detail in the "Regular Expressions" section below.
 - `sort`\
   This provides functions that sort slices and other collections.
+  This package is described in more detail in the "Sorting" section below.
 - `strconv`\
   This provides conversions to and from string representations of primitive types.
   For example, `strconv.Atoi` converts a `string` to an `int` and `strconv.Itoa` converts an `int` to a `string`.
+  This package was described in more detail in the "Type Conversions" section above.
 - `strings`\
   This provides many functions that operate on strings including `Contains`, `HasPrefix`, `HasSuffix`, `Index`, `Join`, `Repeat`, `Split`, `ToLower`, `ToTitle`, `ToUpper`, and `Trim` It also defines the `Builder`, `Reader`, and `Replacer` types.
+  This package was described in more detail in the earlier "Strings" section.
 - `sync`\
   This provides synchronization primitives such as mutual exclusion locks.
   Often code will use channels and `select` instead to achieve this.
+  This package will be described in more detail in a future article on concurrency in Go.
 - `testing`\
   This provides functions and types that support automated tests run by `go test`.
   The sub-package `quick` implements fuzz testing.
+  This package will be described in more detail in a future article on tests in Go.
 - `text`\
   This provides functions that parse text, write tabbed columns, and support data-driven templates.
+  This package will be described in more detail in a future article on common tasks in Go.
 - `time`\
   This provides functions that measure and display time and dates.
+  Use of this package was demonstrated in the earlier "Struct Field Encapsulation" section.
 - `unicode`\
   This provides functions that work with and test Unicode characters.
+  This package is described in more detail in the "Unicode" section below.

 In addition to the standard library, also see the "sub-repositories" that are part of the Go project,